MRChemSoft/nmqc-2025/content/_index.md

 Om du vill resa med taxi så erbjuder de tre största taxibolagen i Uppsala bland annat fasta priser för resor mellan Uppsala och Stockholm Arlanda Airport.

+# Registration

+Please mark if you are going to participate on-site or online via zoom, the registration is in either case completely free of charge.
+In case of on-site participation, please mark if you would like to join the gala dinner on Thursday 9th June.
+The participants have to organize travel and accommodation by themeselves.